 3. marks which have become customary or generic in the relevant trade (e.g. cello tape)

-4. shapes which results from the nature of the goods, are necessary to obtain a technical result, or which give substantial value to the goods
+4. shapes which result from the nature of the goods are necessary to obtain a technical result, or which give substantial value to the goods

 5. marks which are contrary to public policy or to accepted principles of morality (e.g. swear words), are deceptive, or which constitute specially protected emblems (e.g. the Royal arms)